BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 #### Inserting Search Results for ListV2 Settings

 The `InsertListV2SearchResults` method in the `IMGUIAPI` allows mod authors to insert suggestions/'search results' into a `list_v2` setting.
 This is particularly useful for providing users with dynamic suggestions based on their input as they type in the add input field of the setting.
-All searches on MCM use fuzzy matching.

 Here’s an example of how to use the `InsertListV2SearchResults` method to add the suggestions `a`, `b`, `c`, `aba`, `acaca`, and `abaca` to the `ignore_weapons` `list_v2` setting of the mod with the UUID `1c132ec4-4cd2-4c40-aeb9-ff6ee0467da8` (Auto Send Food To Camp). **NOTE: In the next release, this method's signature will be updated to `settingId, searchResults, modUUID` for consistency.
 Sorry for the inconvenience.**